 Comment Number Comment Response K37 (cont.)
-Another point that needs to be addressed are the proposed exits and entrances to I75 at Fort Wright.
+Another point that needs to be addressed are the proposed exits and entrances to 175 at Fort Wright.
 As I understand the drawings, places an economic burden on merchants located on Dixie Hwy near Kyles Lane.
-Additionally, those exits are the main entrance to Fort Wright and need to be convenient and welcoming to motorist traveling along I75.
+Additionally, those exits are the main entrance to Fort Wright and need to be convenient and welcoming to motorist traveling along 175.
 Please meet with the city and its engineering team so all can, 1) understand the drawings, and 2) arrive at an understanding that negates the impact to The City.
-When traveling North on I75 say to Dayton, several overpasses have been decorated by, I am assuming local cities, making them very attractive, welcoming, and pleasing to motorist.
+When traveling North on 175 say to Dayton, several overpasses have been decorated by, I am assuming local cities, making them very attractive, welcoming, and pleasing to motorist.
 An opportunity exists to accomplish the same here in Kentucky.
 The first overpass south of the Brent Spence Bridge is Kyles Lane.
 Please discuss with the city of Fort Wright about enhancing the aesthetics of that overpass and welcoming motorist to the city.
 An opportunity exists for the state to partner with the city on this upgrade to welcoming motorist to Kentucky.
-Several Fort Wright residents who live east of I75 approached the city concerning noise abatement of traffic which will be closer to them and increasing.
+Several Fort Wright residents who live east of 175 approached the city concerning noise abatement of traffic which will be closer to them and increasing.
 Addressing these concerns is imperative.
 I attended a meeting where a discussion of what improvements were made along Route 65 through Bowling Green Kentucky.
 Additionally, I drove to New Carlisle Ohio Saturday.
 I noticed the landscaping at exits, entrances, and medians along the way.
 In both these opportunities, I was struck by the thought that it would be remiss if the new corridor did not incorporate landscaping, signage, and fencing improvements that are evidenced elsewhere along Interstate routes.
 This would leave a very positive impression of Kentucky to all passing through.
-Highway interchanges.
-However, the configuration of these interchange will match K38 Great presentation - great change to make the companion bridge thru traffic only!
+The preferred alternative for the Brent Spence Bridge Corridor project will widen I- 71/I-75 through Ft.
+Wright, Kentucky and will rebuild the Kyles Lane and Dixie Highway interchanges.
+However, the configuration of these interchange will match what currently exists, and the access to businesses located on Dixie Highway near Kyles Lane will be unchanged.
+Furthermore, value engineering efforts and design refinements have reduced footprint of the project in these areas.
+The project will be constructed largely within the existing transportation right-of-way.
+No commercial merchants will be displaced in these areas, although one residence will be displaced.
+KYTC is closely coordinating the aesthetic plans for the Kyles Lane interchange with the City of Fort Wright.
+Items being discussed include landscaping to create a gateway into Fort Wright and treatments for piers, abutments, retaining walls, and noise walls.
+Multiple aesthetics meetings will be planned throughout the design process to finalize plans for aesthetics throughout the corridor.
+KYTC evaluated several noise walls and noise wall systems in the Brent Spence Bridge Corridor.
+In Fort Wright, noise walls east and west of the Interstate were warranted based on KYTC's Noise Policy.
+KYTC will conduct additional coordination with the people who will benefit from the walls during the project's design-build phase.
+K38 Great presentation - great change to make the companion bridge thru traffic only!
 Comment noted.